n3tsurge/smells-phishy/README.md

 ## New Features:

-•	Checks SentinelOne to see if the recipient has AV installed
+- Checks SentinelOne to see if the recipient has AV installed
-•	Searches SentinelOne Deep Visibility for IOC hits and shares them in the e-mail report
+- Searches SentinelOne Deep Visibility for IOC hits and shares them in the e-mail report
+- Performs SSDeep hashing on attachments

 ## Features/Detections: